 - Date balls/bars: Date balls or bars make an excellent option for both Suhoor and Iftar and freeze very well.
 For best results, freeze in an airtight container.

 Freezer-Friendly Dinner Recipes:

 Most South Asian dinner recipes are exceptionally freezer-friendly.
 After thawing, reheat over the stovetop on relatively high heat with a little bit of water for a like-new taste.
 Garnish and serve.

 - Dals are perfect for freezing.
 I prefer to freeze dal without finishing it with a tarka (tempering).
 After thawing, reheat on the stovetop and add the tarka for a completely fresh dal.

 - Chickpeas: Beans are also wonderful to freeze.
 Allow to thaw, then reheat over the stovetop.

 - Kofta: These can be frozen by themselves before cooking.
 You can also make the entire curry and then freeze.
 Allow to thaw, then gently reheat over the stovetop.

 - Keema: Other than potatoes (which lose texture and taste when frozen) most vegetables can be frozen along with curries.
 Keema serves as an excellent filler or topping for samosas, puff pastries, pasta, and so much more.
 Freeze in an airtight container, thaw, and reheat on the stovetop with a splash of water.

-- Chicken Curries: To reheat chicken curries, thaw to room temperature and then reheat over the stovetop on medium heat to allow time for the chicken to heat through.
+- Chicken Curries: To reheat chicken curries, thaw close to room temperature.
+Reheat over the stovetop on medium heat to allow time for the chicken to heat through.
 Add a splash of water to make up for the dehydration.
 Be careful not to heat too much to prevent any breaking of the chicken.